UKHomeOffice/egar-devops/README.md

 Blue/Green deployments:
 - via code merge from UAT by User Researcher
 - DNS switch after all E2E tests passed

-Currently no canary deployments make sense due to lack of users.
-Possible for future use.

 ##### UAT